 Our qualifications, record of success, and level of client service distinguish us.
-While we've been consistently recognized as a top criminal law firm with a proven track record of winning results, we're most honored by what our clients have written about us-that we're accessible, that we genuinely care about them, that we treat their case with the utmost importance, that we go beyond the call of duty and fight tirelessly to win the best outcome.
+While we’ve been consistently recognized as an aggressive and highly experienced criminal law firm with a proven track record of winning results, we’re most honored by what our clients have written about us-that we’re accessible, that we genuinely care about them, that we treat their case with the utmost importance, that we go beyond the call of duty and fight tirelessly to win the best outcome.

 What makes your firm successful?

 The key to our success is communication: with prosecutors, judges, and juries.
 We’ve earned the respect of prosecutors and judges for zealously representing our clients, often obtaining a favorable resolution without the need for a trial.
 We work hard to present your defense in a way that prosecutors find compelling and that any jury can understand.
 We want them to understand you and your situation, and to give you the benefit of doubt.

 We’re particularly proud of what our clients have written about us: that we’re attentive, compassionate, and hard-working; that we act with integrity and maintain open, truthful communications; that we’re knowledgeable and dogged in pursuing the very best possible outcome for them.
 To read more about our clients’ experiences, visit Reviews of the Neal Davis Law Firm.

 What does your firm charge to handle cases?